 Even the smaller rentals sometimes have more than one bedroom or a pull-out couch.
 Remember to request extra linen whenever you want to make use of that and your host will provide you with everything you need.
 To make sure your place is exactly what you’re looking for, you can also filter the rentals for amenities like kitchen, TV, Wifi and much more.

 The advanced payment system makes sure that your money goes straight to the host, so no worries about card scams or fraud.
-If you arrive at your place and it’s not how it was advertised online, you can contact Airbnb and they will make sure you get a full refund of your stay within the first 24 hours.
+If you arrive at your place and it’s not how it was advertised online, you can always contact Airbnb and get a full refund of your stay within the first 24 hours.
 This way, you will always receive exactly what you paid for!

-Not sure if the reviews are legit?
-Every guest is asked to write a fully honest review after the stay which cannot be changed or removed by the host.
-But be considerate during your stay because guests will receive a review as well!
+And be considerate during your stay, as guests also receive a review!
 This ensures that everyone on Airbnb is behaving and interacting in the best way possible since no one wants a bad review to pop up on their profile.

 The Top 15 Airbnbs in Kyoto

-Overall Best Value Airbnb in Kyoto – Tatami Style Room by Kyoto Station
+Overall Best Value Airbnb in Kyoto – Private Japanese-Style Room

-Let’s begin our list of the best Airbnbs in Kyoto with this traditional Japanese tatami style room.
+Let’s begin our list of the best Airbnbs in Kyoto with this traditional Machiya house, where you will get to stay in an authentic tatami style room.
 Not only does it give you a window into real Japanese life, but it’s one of the best options in terms of budget, location, and style!
-There’s room for two guests, so it’s a great option for solo/business travellers and couples on a budget.
-It’s easy to get in and out of the apartment – you’ll be given a code by your helpful and friendly host.
-So, your stay will be as convenient and easy as possible!
+You’ll be staying in a private room in a shared house with other guests, so it’s a great option for solo travelers looking to meet people and make some friends, whilst also conserving their budget.
+It’s also within walking distance of many popular attractions including Nishiki Market and the Gion area.

-Best Budget Airbnb in Kyoto – Private room in former Ryokan
+Best Budget Airbnb in Kyoto – Japanese Tatami Style Room

-Perfect Short Term Rental for Digital Nomads – Balcony garden view by Nijo Castle
+Short Term Rental for Digital Nomads – Private Tatami Room, Nijo Castle

 There’s also a common area – so if you want to meet fellow travellers and have a chat – go for it!

-Perfect Airbnb for Solo Travellers – Coco Wa House Home away from home
+Perfect Airbnb for Solo Travellers – Cosy Room with Amazing Hosts

-Best Airbnb in Kyoto for Nightlife – Cosy stay in heart of Gion
+Best Airbnb in Kyoto for Nightlife – River Studio in Peaceful Location

-Best Short Term Rental for Couples – Townhouse for two in Kiyomizu
+Best Short Term Rental for Couples – Townhouse in Kiyomizu

 Best Homestay in Kyoto – Fluffy Koo’s Registered Home Stay